Choosing the best safari area

 This game reserve in Namibia is even bigger than Kruger - but this is not an obstacle to good game viewing.
 All the wildlife is concentrated around specific waterholes, or pans.
 This makes game viewing relatively easy.
 The Etosha pan is a massive dry lakebed which, for most of the year, is dry and coated with salt.
 The surrounding savannah is home to the Big 5 and much much more.
 In essence, spending time at the waterholes means spending time watching the animals.
 Locals do it on their own; unguided.
 We suggest going with a good tour operator for best results if you're not a local.
 It's fun, and that way you'll get the most out of it.
 Game viewing is good all year; but it gets very hot in summer.

 Mana Pools & Matusadona, Zimbabwe

 Experience: some of the best safari guides in Africa.

 Zimbabwe is a real contradiction.
 It deserves a much better reputation than it has, for it is a magnificiently wild and unspoiled country.
-It is bursting with unspoiled wildlife areas, home to the Big 5.
-It’s a natural paradise offering all the wildlife it’s possible to see in Africa, and not only that, it has arguably the finest game rangers in Africa.
-Also, add the magnificent Victoria Falls to the mix.
-In short, it's a safari paradise.
-The only downside is logisitics - but this is common to many other good safari regions.
+Its reserves are home to the Big 5.
+This safari paradise offers all the wildlife it’s possible to see in Africa, and not only that, it has arguably the finest game rangers in Africa.
+Add the magnificent Victoria Falls to the mix, and you have a guaranteed outstanding safari.
+The downside is logisitics - but this is common to many other good safari regions.
 Roads are poor, so a chartered flight to the top safari spots is required, adding to the cost.
 But it's so worth it.
 Do game drives, guided walking trails, viewing by boat or canoe - it's all on offer, and the quality is way up there with the best.
 Annoyingly, the Zimbabwe government still seems to allow hunting in the some of its National Parks (remember the Cecil debacle?).
 Don't let that stop you though.
-It's a gem, great value, and supporting the photographic lodges is always a good thing.
+It's a gem, still great value, and supporting the photographic lodges is always a good thing.